ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 When you open a `sparql` file (a file with suffix `.rq`), this runs the command `qlue-ls server` and connects the language client to this process.

-## VS-code
+## VS-Code

-In vs-code, there is no built-in language-client.
+In VS-Code, there is no built-in language-client.
 Instead, you have to create a vs-code-extension that acts as a language-client.
 I will do that in the future™.